 "I have wanted to start a discussion about the need to develop an economic policy that continues across government terms, which would enable profitable industrial operations and investment," said Pesonen on Yle's Ykkösaamu show on Saturday.
 "That would include industrial, tax and labour market questions."

-Last month UPM had announced it would shut the last remaining newsprint mill in Finland, Kaipola, with the loss of some 450 jobs.
+Last month UPM had announced it would shut its last remaining newsprint mill in Finland, Kaipola, with the loss of some 450 jobs.

 At the time Pesonen published an open letter criticising government policy and taxation rates, sparking a vigorous debate on corporate social responsibility and the current government's policies.